Kyle Isbel Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all league pitching staffs (3.86).
+- The Rangers have a 3.61 team ERA that ranks eighth across all league pitching staffs.

-- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- The Rangers will send Eovaldi (1-2) out for his fourth start of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.

-- deGrom (1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched) makes the start for the Rangers, his fourth of the season.
+- In his most recent time out on Thursday, the righty went five innings against the Kansas City Royals, giving up six earned runs while surrendering 10 hits.

-- The right-hander's most recent appearance came on Wednesday against the Kansas City Royals, when he threw seven innings, surrendering two earned runs while allowing seven hits.
+- The 33-year-old has an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.